sooooner/Human-Detection-Model/README.md

 # Human Detection Model
-This is a repo that developed a human detection model(Faster-RCNN) using data from the [Motion Keypoint Detection AI Contest](https://dacon.io/competitions/official/235701/overview/description) conducted by dacon.
+This is a repo that developed a single human detection model(Faster-RCNN) using data from the [Motion Keypoint Detection AI Contest](https://dacon.io/competitions/official/235701/overview/description) conducted by dacon.

 ## Description